Contextually Private Mechanisms: Proofs

 Let $s_1> s_2>s_3>s_4$.
-Fix the type profile of all $n-2$ agents that are not $i$ or $j$ to be $\theta_{-i,-j}$ where each agent has a score greater than $s_1$ for their top choice object, and their top choice object has capacity to accommodate them.
-Denote $\mathcal{C}$ there is no oversupply, i.e. $\sum_{c \in \mathcal C}\kappa(c)= n$, the number of remaining spots is $n-(n-2) = 2.$ Assume without loss of generality that the remaining spots are for different objects.
+Fix the type profile of all $n-2$ agents that are not $i$ or $j$ to be $\btheta_{-ij}$ where each agent has a score greater than $s_1$ for their top choice object, and their top choice object has capacity to accommodate them.
+Assume further that the remaining two spots are for different objects.
 Label these objects with remaining spots $a$ and $b$.